linnykoleh/Spring/Notes.md

 - Proxy classes are created in the init phase by dedicated BeanPostProcessors
 - Two types of proxies
-- `JDK dynamic proxies` - creates a proxy object that implements all the interfaces implemented by the object to beproxied.
+- `JDK dynamic proxies` - creates a proxy object that implements all the interfaces implemented by the object to be proxied.
 	- Can only proxy by interface
 	- Proxied bean must implement java interface
 	- Part of JDK